 Adobe’s recommendation is to use a whitelist strategy where only certain requests are allowed and all others are denied.
 In most AEM installations, this means denying all paths and only allowing requests under /etc/designs (6.2 or older) or /etc.clientlibs (6.3+) or the content language roots (ex /en/us or /es/mx).
 Adobe then recommends additional rules for denying certain selectors which can be used for accessing large content trees such as infinity.json.

-Blacklists are somewhat harder to secure as you allow all traffic by default and only deny specific paths such as /apps, /bin and /system which should not be accessed.
+Blacklists are somewhat harder to secure as you allow all traffic by default.
+Only deny specific paths such as /apps, /bin and /system which should not be accessed.

 Validating Dispatcher Security